Search Keywords

 Anika Forrest ’17 is a Conwell Scholar and a Law & Public Policy Scholar at Temple University Beasley School of Law.
 Ms. Forrest served for two years on the executive boards of the International Law Society and the Student Public Interest Network.

-Jason B. Reeves - Law & Public Policy Program
+2022 Archives - Page 2 of 4 - Law & Public Policy Program

 2013 SPIN Forum Tackles Comprehensive Immigration Reform